 Now back to your regularly scheduled programming…

-They key theme I want to promote this week is self-discovery – specially with regard to our past events.
+They key theme I want to promote this week is self-discovery – specifically with regard to our past events.
 There is always a tremendous place for self-discovery in the here and now, yet for this week, let’s set our sights behind us.

 Today I want to walk through 5 tools that can be very beneficial in exploring a past event to see what (if anything) we can learn from it before we put it behind us for good.
 I do want to highlight the point that after our exploration into a nagging past event, we may find there really isn’t anything there, and that’s OK!
 We can finally let it go all the same.